openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput_advanced.md

 ## OpenVINO Streams
 As detailed in the [common-optimizations section](@ref openvino_docs_deployment_optimization_guide_common) running multiple inference requests asynchronously is important for general application efficiency.
-Internally, every device internally implements a queue.
+Internally, every device implements a queue.
 The queue acts as a buffer, storing the inference requests until retrieved by the device at its own pace.
 The devices may actually process multiple inference requests in parallel in order to improve the device utilization and overall throughput.
 This configurable mean of this device-side parallelism is commonly referred as **streams**.